Italy to set up cybersecurity agency ahead of national cloud plan - draft

 The plan, which sets out investments to be funded by Brussels, earmarked around 900 million euros ($1.10 billion) for the project, which Innovation Minister Vittorio Colao said last month would involve overseas tech companies.

-U.S. tech companies Google (GOOGL.O), Microsoft (MSFT.O) and Amazon (AMZN.O) dominate the data storage industry, fuelling concerns in Europe over the risk of U.S. surveillance in the wake of the adoption of the U.S. CLOUD Act of 2018.
+U.S. tech companies Google, Microsoft and Amazon dominate the data storage industry, fuelling concerns in Europe over the risk of U.S. surveillance in the wake of the adoption of the U.S. CLOUD Act of 2018.

 The government plans to set up the new cloud infrastructure through a public-private partnership (PPP), to be implemented by a European tender, Italy’s Recovery Plan said.